joelcorey/findit-api-frontend/README.md

-## Frontend
+## Backend
-The frontend for this project can be found at:
+The backend for this project can be found at:
 https://github.com/joelcorey/findit-api

 ## Available Scripts